thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment140" caption=false%}

 Western stories altered the landscape in the western imagination--they rendered dust a threat and aridity a problem--but these imaginations also were materially manifested in the landscape.
 The Mormons did not transform the desert into a garden of roses, nor did the Livestock Reduction Act put an end to dust or erosion.
 Years later, much of the Plateau is still dry and dusty, its water often out of reach.
-But the landscape is changed: dams have drawn the water up to canyon rims, pipes crisscross the plateau and deliver water to settler homes, homes which are built on ground that for millenia belonged to the Núu-agha-tʉvʉ-pʉ̱ (Ute), Diné (Navajo), Hopitutskwa (Hopi), Nuwuvi (Southern Paiute), A:shiwi (Zuni), and Havasu Baaja (Havasupai) tribes.
+But the landscape is changed: dams have drawn the water up to canyon rims, pipes crisscross the plateau and deliver water to settler homes, homes which are built on ground that for millenia belonged to the Nuchu (Southern Ute), Nuwuvi (Southern Paiute) Diné (Navajo), and Hopituh Shi-nu-mu (Hopi) tribes.

 I think back now to my work on those lands, the water from our office faucet that filled our camp jugs, the showers I took at my aunt's house, the road that took me to the river, and I understand that my existence on the Plateau was a manifestation of a long and violent history that transfigured the social and physical landscape.
 This history was made possible by those biblical, philosophical, and rhetorical imaginations which came into contact with the Plateau's deserts and dust, and transformed it.